michaelheide/techradar/radar/2024-06-01/panda-css.md

 - w3c compliant design system with tokens and utilities support
 - fully typed API

-With a comprehensive documentation and great community support from the Shakra UI Team we see a lot of potential to become one of the best CSS-in-JS libraries in the future.
+With a comprehensive documentation and great community support from the Chakra UI Team we see a lot of potential to become one of the best CSS-in-JS libraries in the future.